 No service is foolproof.
 Even the most reliable ones, like Amazon Web Services, can experience outages.
-You might have heard about the DynamoDB service disruption that happened last month.
-Many websites and applications such as Netflix, Reddit, Medium, Pocket, Buffer, and Product Hunt were affected and became inaccessible.
-Maybe you were affected, too.
+In these cases, any websites and applications that use AWS can be severely affected and even become inaccessible.
+Maybe you have been affected, too.

 Even though you are not responsible for AWS outages, your company may lose revenue, and your users will probably blame you.
 So you want to be immediately alerted when AWS is down in order to make sure you limit the impact as much as possible.
 That’s why today we are releasing AWS Outage Alerts on Datadog.
-Thanks to this new feature, your team will be notified right away whenever any AWS service is having an issue.
+Thanks to this new feature, your team will be notified right away whenever there is a change in AWS status.

 Datadog constantly checks the AWS Service Health Dashboard.
 This status page is updated by AWS and shows whether each service is operating normally.
 So, whenever one of them is having an outage or any problem, Datadog knows immediately.